myonaung/sm-SNIPER/README.md

 2. Clone/download this repository (e.g. git clone https://github.com/myonaung/sm-SNIPER.git)
 ## Configuration
 ### Sample annotation specifications
-* Input (FastQ) files must be annotated with sample name, and thus (sample_name).fastq.
+* `Input (FastQ)` files must be annotated with sample name, and thus `(sample_name).fastq`.
-* Based on the analyses, the following parameters in the **workflow/config/config.yaml file** and resource files in **workflow/resources/** are to be adjusted
+* Based on the analyses, the following parameters in the `workflow/config/config.yaml file` and resource files in `workflow/resources/` are to be adjusted

-    * reference - name of the target reference genome along with index .fai file from workflow/resources/ folder (e.g. resources/2.
+    * `reference` - name of the target reference genome along with index .fai file from workflow/resources/ folder (e.g. resources/2.
 PlasmoDB-46_Pfalciparum3D7_Genome.fasta)
-    * bed - bed coordinate files for region of interest
+    * `bed` - bed coordinate files for region of interest
-    * data - file path to folder that contains fastq files (e.g. desktop/fastq)
+    * `data` - file path to folder that contains fastq files (e.g. desktop/fastq)
-    * ont_chemistry - the chemistry of flowcell used for sequencing (default is R9 flowcell that is **ont_r9_guppy5_sup**, other options include **ont_r10_q20** for R10 chemistry or **hifi** (for Hifi).
+    * `ont_chemistry` - the chemistry of flowcell used for sequencing (default is R9 flowcell that is `ont_r9_guppy5_sup`, other options include `ont_r10_q20` for R10 chemistry or `hifi` (for Hifi).
-    * min_coverage: minimum coverage used for variant calling
+    * `min_coverage`: minimum coverage used for variant calling
-    * max_coverage: maximum coverage used for variant calling
+    * `max_coverage`: maximum coverage used for variant calling
-    * min_alt_frac: specification of a potential SNV (or minor clones in the case of malaria multiclonal infection) to have at least this fraction of alternate allele observations
+    * `min_alt_frac`: specification of a potential SNV (or minor clones in the case of malaria multiclonal infection) to have at least this fraction of alternate allele observations

 ### Execution

 #### 1. Install and activate conda environment
-It is recommended to execute always from within top level of the pipeline directory (i.e sm-SNIPER/).
+It is recommended to execute always from within top level of the pipeline directory (i.e `sm-SNIPER/`).
 Firstly, conda environment that includes all the core software has to be installed upon the first run of the workflow.
 It might take several minutes.

 ```
 ###envname can be replaced by any name